 Applying a granular approach to migrating file features when you switch from Dropbox to OneDrive makes the data migration more efficient and precise.
 For example, your internal IT team can choose to migrate only the features they want to.
 By this approach, organizations can reduce the migration timeline, cost, and effort in the migration process.

 Granularity in Security and Access Parameters

-By using granular control on security parameters such as user permissions and access levels, companies can ensure that only authorized users have access to sensitive data during the migration process and that there are no unauthorized access attempts or other security incidents.
+By using granular control on security parameters, companies can ensure that only authorized users have access to sensitive data during the migration process, thereby minimizing the risk of data breaches and unauthorized access.